pagkly/Zed/Investopedia3/What Is a Stock Dividend.md

 The board of a public company, for example, may approve a 5% stock dividend.
 That gives existing investors an additional share of company stock for every 20 shares they already own.
 However, this means that the pool of available stock shares in the company increases by 5%, diluting the value of existing shares.

 Therefore, in this example, an investor who owned 100 shares in a company will own 105 shares once the dividend is executed.
-But the total [market value](https://www.investopedia.com/terms/m/marketvalue.asp) of those shares remains the same.
-In this way, a stock dividend is similar to a [stock split](https://www.investopedia.com/terms/s/stocksplit.asp).
+But the total [[market value]](https://www.investopedia.com/terms/m/marketvalue.asp) of those shares remains the same.
+In this way, a stock dividend is similar to a [[stock split]](https://www.investopedia.com/terms/s/stocksplit.asp).
 This is not to say that the market value of the shares will stay the same.
 The incentive behind the stock dividend is the expectation that the share price will rise.

 ## Accounting for Small vs. Large Stock Dividends

 When a stock dividend is issued, the total value of equity remains the same from both the investor's perspective and the company's perspective.
 However, all stock dividends require a journal entry for the company issuing the dividend.
-This entry transfers the value of the issued stock from the [retained earnings](https://www.investopedia.com/terms/r/retainedearnings.asp) account to the [paid-in capital](https://www.investopedia.com/terms/p/paidincapital.asp) account.
+This entry transfers the value of the issued stock from the [[retained earnings]](https://www.investopedia.com/terms/r/retainedearnings.asp) account to the [[paid-in capital]](https://www.investopedia.com/terms/p/paidincapital.asp) account.

 The amount transferred between the two accounts depends on whether the dividend is a small stock dividend or a large stock dividend.
 A stock dividend is considered small if the shares issued are less than 25% of the total value of shares outstanding before the dividend.
 A journal entry for a small stock dividend transfers the market value of the issued shares from retained earnings to paid-in capital.

 Large stock dividends are those in which the new shares issued are more than 25% of the value of the total shares outstanding prior to the dividend.
-In this case, the journal entry transfers the [par value](https://www.investopedia.com/terms/p/parvalue.asp) of the issued shares from retained earnings to paid-in capital.
+In this case, the journal entry transfers the [[par value]](https://www.investopedia.com/terms/p/parvalue.asp) of the issued shares from retained earnings to paid-in capital.

 ## An Example of Stock Dividends